Skip to Main Content

 Where is the institutional hierarchy available?

-The hierarchy can be viewed in the Overview or Benchmarking modules.
-Each School, Strategic Research Institute and Strategic Research Centre can be found under Researchers and Groups in the selection panel on the left-hand side of the screen.
+Each School, Strategic Research Institute and Strategic Research Centre can be found under Researchers and Groups.

 Can staff appear in more than one organisational unit?

-Yes, staff can belong to more than one organisational unit, and this is reflected in the hierarchy e.g. an individual researcher can be listed within a School as well as one or more of the Strategic Research Institutes or Strategic Research Centres.
+Yes, staff can belong to more than one organisational unit, and this is reflected in the hierarchy e.g. an individual researcher can be listed within a School as well as one of the Strategic Research Institutes or Strategic Research Centres.

 Why am I not appearing in the institutional hierarchy?